KBHarrison/Joust-Front-End/Readme.md

 ### Handle death and Game End

-- Death: Show dead dino and pause all movement for 2 seconds or something.
-Send the player who has died to a random location.

 - Game End: Show in big letters "Player X Wins!
 Play again?" and there's a button to play again.

-### Change the aesthetic (mostly just the title and home image.
-Maybe throw a logo on the navbar somewhere)

 # What about the online version?